 Who is Virginia Relay’s service provider?

 Virginia Relay’s telecommunications service provider is Hamilton Telecommunications.
-This means that every call is routed to one of five Hamilton Relay call centers and answered by the first available Communication Assistant (CA).
+This means that every call is routed to a Hamilton Relay call center and answered by the first available Communication Assistant (CA).
 All Hamilton Relay CAs receive the same training and follow the same rules and protocols for call handling.
 That means we can expect each and every call made through Virginia Relay to accommodate personal calling preferences and be processed promptly, professionally and accurately by Hamilton’s specially-trained CAs.

 Does Virginia Relay cost money to use?

-There is no charge to use Virginia Relay within the local calling area, and there are no set-up fees, even for calls made from public and TTY pay phones.
-Long-distance calls are billed to your provider of choice (if you do not designate a preferred long-distance carrier, we’ll bill your calls through our own long-distance provider at a discounted rate.)
+There is no charge to use Virginia Relay within the local calling area, and there are no set-up fees.
+Long-distance calls are billed to your provider of choice (if you do not designate a preferred long-distance carrier, we’ll bill your calls through our own long-distance provider at a discounted rate).

 Will my conversations be kept confidential?